epdoc/node-red-hautil/README.md

 The
 [HA](https://github.com/jpravetz/epdoc-node-red-hautil/blob/master/src/service.tsbond)
-class is again meant for use in Function Nodes.
-It provides a wrapper for a Home Assistant instance, and has methods to access the state of Home Assitant entities.
+class provides a wrapper for a Home Assistant instance, and has methods to access the state of Home Assitant entities.

 Example retrieves the state of a light.